MoeinAbtahi/WALL/README.md

    - Users can **edit the prompt** to refine the instructions before sending it to the GPT API.

 4. **Choose GPT Model**:
-   - Select the desired GPT model (e.g., GPT-3.5 Turbo or GPT-4o) for processing the prompt.
+   - Select the desired GPT model (e.g., GPT-3.5 Turbo or GPT-4o) to process the prompt.

 5. **Send Prompt**:
    - Send the customized or preset prompt to the OpenAI API for code revision.